Codycody31/changerawr/ideas.md

     - media manager
     - storage providers (s3, local, maybe google drive not sure)
     - enables for reusable media that can be uploaded to the content editor.

+- [ ] ability to specify a custom logo for an SSO provider